Mosher Center Team

 Since 2017, we have been training collegiate graduates as surgical assistants in our Mohs practice.
 These students spend one to two years working in the Mohs environment, learning everything about pre-surgical, surgical and post surgical care.
 They learn how to educate patients about Mohs, complete medical histories, bandage patients, remove sutures, provide wound care instructions and even begin to make their own clinical assessments.
 They learn A-to-Z essentials about taking medical histories and a broad array of clinical topics not limited to dermatology and dermatologic surgery.

-This training program is rigorous and only fully-committed premedical students with a surgical orientation, who have already completed or about to complete their MCATs, should apply.
+Our training program is rigorous and only fully-committed premedical students with a surgical orientation, who have already completed or about to complete their MCATs, should apply.
 Applications open in December for work beginning the following June.
 Applications are available under Handshake.
 Students may also reach out directly via email here.

 Interested students should send an email inquiry along with a CV, transcript and two letters of recommendation.
+We are open to hosting potential applicants during Thanksgiving and December holidays.
+We also take undergraduate students during the summer prior to senior year for clinical observerships.